guille/guille.github.io/content/about/index.md

 date = 2024-03-29T02:07:58+01:00
 +++

-I'm Guillermo[^1], a software engineer currently based in Barcelona.
+I'm Guillermo[^1], a senior software engineer currently based in Barcelona.

 Some of my core beliefs when it comes to tech: